We envision sustainable container shipping connecting the world's ports to serve people's needs

-The company currently employs +20 industry professionals and subject matter specialists, all of which have contributed in positioning MPC Container Ships as a leading container company.
-Moreover, the rapid growth of MPC Container Ships was capacitated due to strong support from the company’s founding shareholder and key sponsor, MPC Münchmeyer Petersen Capital AG.
-The Hamburg-based and Frankfurt-listed real asset and investment manager initiated MPC Container Ships in the belief that container vessel values were at cyclically low levels and that attractive opportunities are present to gain from increasing asset values and the operation of the vessels over a period following the company’s foundation.
+The rapid growth of MPC Container Ships was accentuated by the strong support from the Company’s founding shareholder and sponsor, MPC Münchmeyer Petersen Capital AG (MPC Capital).
+The Hamburg-based and Frankfurt-listed real asset and investment manager founded MPC Container Ships based on the theory that container vessel values were at cyclically low levels and that attractive opportunities were present in the market, especially within the intra-regional segment.

-MPC Container Ships’ vessels are chartered out on time charter contracts to global liner shipping companies and regional carriers.
-Under such time charter contracts, MPC Container Ships provides the vessel, crewing and other services related to the vessel’s operation, the cost of which is included in the daily charter rate.
-The charterer is responsible for substantially all the voyage-related expenses, such as fuel costs and port fees.
+MPC Container Ships’ vessels are chartered out on time-charter contracts to global liner shipping companies and regional carriers.
+Under such time-charter contracts, MPC Container Ships provides crewing and other services related to the vessel’s operation, while the charterer is responsible for voyage-related expenses, such as bunker costs and port fees.

-The company has all key functions in-house and is responsible for the commercial and technical ship management (including crewing) of its vessels.
-In order to utilise the capacity and competence of specialised ship managers, performance of crewing, commercial and technical ship management services are sub-contracted to third party ship managers, but MPC Container Ships remains responsible for the due performance of the services towards the ship-owning subsidiaries.
-Sub-contractor performance is actively monitored and controlled by MPC Container Ships, in particular budget compliance and the technical maintenance of each vessel.
+The Company currently employs approximately 30 industry professionals and subject matter specialists covering all key functions and is responsible for the commercial and technical ship management of its vessels.
+Crewing and commercial- and technical ship management services are sub-contracted to third party ship managers, but MPC Container Ships remains responsible for the performance of these services.
+Sub-contractor performance is actively monitored and overseen by MPC Container Ships, in particular budget compliance and the technical maintenance of each vessel.